The Harmonized Sales Tax (HST) came into force in Nova Scotia, New Brunswick and Newfoundland (now called

 Annotated with Harmonized Sales Tax, as well as my twice-monthly

-GST Times, I cover both the GST and the HST in detail.
+GST Times (1991-2019), I have covered both the GST and the HST in detail.
 I have written extensive commentary

 on the new HST rules, which include new transitional rules, new place-of-supply rules, new point-of-sale